How Innovative Food Packaging Design Boosts the Sale of Your Products

 Graphic Elements

-The graphic elements in design include the choice of colors, company logo, bursts or swirls or any number of graphic designs that will be used in your product’s package design.
-The color or colors your choose for your package design can either make your product stand out from the competing brands or get lost in a sea of other similarly designed packaging.
-You would also want to make the decision as to which items should be prominently displayed.
+The graphic elements in design include the choice of colors, company logo, bursts or swirls or any number of graphic elements that will be used in your product’s package design.
+The color or colors you choose for your package design can either make your product stand out from the competing brands or get lost in a sea of other similarly designed packaging.
+You will also want to make the decision as to which items should be prominently displayed.
 While your company logo might be an item you would want prominently displayed in the design; sometimes, it could also include bursts (stars or circles) that highlight a food product’s specific ingredient!
 An ingredient or process that you competition has not included in their product.

 Furthermore, the fact that your package design is usually placed on a 3 dimensional product such as a box or bottle creates challenges that are not typical with flat print media advertising.
 You would want to make sure that you are working with a graphic designer who knows how to handle these design challenges in the placement of graphics and typography.
-In addition, you may also want to include the icons of a social cause, such as the pink ribbon associated with breast cancer research or any charitable organization that you company may support.
+In addition, you may also want to include the icons of a social cause, such as the pink ribbon associated with breast cancer research or any charitable organization that your company may support.

 Fonts